Detection of antibodies against Influenzavirus (Sciensano)

 Description of the test

-Result: The highest dilution conferring 50% neutralisation in cell culture is referred to as the neutralising titer.
-Seroconversion is defined as a 4-fold increase in titer between acute and convalescent serum.
+Result: The highest dilution of serum that can prevent haemagglutination is the HI titre.
+Seroconversion is defined as a fourfold increase in titre between acute and convalescent serum.

 Purpose of the test